gcapes/instructor-training-slides/02-building-skill.md

 ---

-# Exercise
+# Exercise: Your mental models (5 mins)
-In the shared document,
+- In the shared document,
   write your primary research domain or area of expertise and some aspects of the mental model you use to frame and understand your work.
-What concepts/facts are included?
-What types of relationships are included?
+- What concepts/facts are included?
+- What types of relationships are included?

 # Teaching novices
 - Research shows each stage of skill needs to be taught differently.